 Bismuth subcitrate, metronidazole, and tetracycline combination is used together with omeprazole to treat a stomach infection caused by the H. pylori bacteria and duodenal ulcer.
 This bacteria can cause stomach ulcers if it is not treated.
 Bismuth subcitrate, metronidazole, and tetracycline should not be used for any other infection.

 Bismuth subcitrate, metronidazole, and tetracycline is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For bismuth subcitrate, metronidazole, and tetracycline, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to bismuth subcitrate, metronidazole, and tetracycline or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated geriatrics-specific problems that would limit the usefulness of this combination of medicines in the elderly.
-However, elderly patients are more likely to have age-related kidney or liver problems, and bismuth subcitrate, metronidazole, and tetracycline should not be used in patients with these conditions .
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of Pylera® in the elderly.
+However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require caution and an adjustment in the dose for patients receiving bismuth subcitrate, metronidazole, and tetracycline.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.